skg-if/skg-if.github.io/index.md

 nav_order: 1
 ---

-# Welcome to SKG-IF documentation!
+# Welcome to SKG-IF documentation.

 This documentation provides an overview of the work started by the RDA Interest Group on [Open Science Graphs for FAIR Data] towards the definition of the **Scientific Knowledge Graphs Interoperability Framwork** (**SKG-IF**).